-Initiative that supports homeless people and people without residence registration with shelter, food, orientation, and integrated humanitarian aid to enhance their opportunities.
+Nochlezhka supports the homeless, and people without residence registration, with shelter, food, orientation, and integrated humanitarian aid to enhance their opportunities.
 Saint Petersburg, Russia Website

 Nochlezhka supports homeless people and people without residence registration with shelter, food, orientation, and integrated humanitarian aid to enhance their opportunities.

-Nochlezhka’s comprehensive care for the homeless and people without residence registration includes, as the case may be:
+Nochlezhka’s comprehensive care for the homeless and those without residence registration includes:

 - psychological consultations

-- legal assistance to process documents and identifications so that they can receive social benefits, be admitted to care centers for vulnerable groups, and even find their relatives and return to their homes — including an ID that certifies the status of “homeless” that Nochlezhka has invented and is already validated by many institutions, certifying the person to be homeless.
+- legal assistance to process documents and identifications so that they can receive social benefits, be admitted to care centers for vulnerable groups, and even find their relatives and return to their homes.
+This includes an ID that Nochlezhka itself invented and that is already validated by many institutions, certifying the person to be homeless.
 Another ID certifies those that have disabilities.

-- first aid medical support, or advice to process the documents necessary to access public medical services — thanks to Nochlezhka since 2011 people without residence registration in Saint Petersburg can receive compulsory medical insurance.
+- first aid, medical support, or advice to process the documents necessary to access public medical services.
+Thanks to Nochlezhka, people without Saint Petersburg residence registration have been able to receive compulsory medical insurance since 2011.

 - clean clothes and personal hygiene products

-The shelter has 5 rooms for 52 people in total and a space that functions as a toy library, library and internet café.
-Aware of the special needs of people belonging to groups such as the LGBT community, the shelter connects them with non-governmental organizations dedicated to these populations.
+Aware of the special needs of people belonging to groups such as the LGBT community, the shelter connects LGBT visitors with non-governmental organizations dedicated to these populations.
 It also has a separate sleeping area to serve people with alcohol and addiction problems through its Halfway Home Program.

-The initiative was launched in 1990 by a group of volunteers who started helping people who did not have the stamp that was then required on the card to obtain food.
+The initiative was launched in 1990 by a group of volunteers who began to help people who did not have the stamp that was then required on the card to obtain food.
 Back then there were no public shelters or charitable organizations.
-Nochlezhka worked for a long time against the current (underground) because in the Soviet Union a person could be fined and even sent to prison if it did not work (of course, at that time the State guaranteed employment).
-Now that there are already public shelters, Nochlezhka decides to continue existing because, unlike these, the help it offers seeks to solve the problem of people from its roots, and not only by giving temporary palliatives.
+For a long time Nochlezhka worked underground: in the Soviet Union citizens could be fined or even sent to prison if they did not work.
+Of course, at that time the State was supposed to guarantee employment.
+At present, even though other public shelters have been established, Nochlezhka continues its work.
+This is because it seeks to solve the root of these people’s problems, instead of giving only palliative care.

-Furthermore, in the cold season, the organization requests the support of the city government to install Heat Tents in high-traffic public places to serve more people, but also to give visibility to the problem.
+During the cold season, the organization requests the support of the city government to install Heat Tents in high-traffic public places not only to serve more people, but also to give visibility to the problem.
 Although, for the same reason, negotiations with the local government are not exactly simple (the government does not like to show this face of the city), they generally reach an agreement thanks to the fact that the organization gives public credit to the government’s participation in Nochlezhka’s initiative.

-Knowing that it is important to attack the problem of the homeless and the unregistered from the root, Nochlezhka not only tries to address the problems of its beneficiaries in a comprehensive way, but works to increase its influence on decision makers and legislation.
+Knowing that it is important to attack the problem of the homeless and the unregistered from the root, Nochlezhka not only tries to address the problems of its beneficiaries in a comprehensive way, but also works to increase its influence on decision-makers and legislation.
 In this sense, it has made great contributions, such as:

-- the identity cards for the disabled and the homeless mentioned above.
-In addition to the successful advocacy so that State shelters grant a temporary registration to the homeless that allows them to get a job and receive social benefits.
+- The identity cards for the disabled and the homeless mentioned above, in addition to advocacy that has granted people a temporary homeless registration allowing them to get a job and receive social benefits.

-- the organization’s membership in the European Federation of National Organizations that work with the Homeless (FEANTSA), its collaboration with the United Nations in the preparation of reports on civil rights in Russia, and its participation in various national and international conferences.
+- The organization’s membership in the European Federation of National Organizations that work with the Homeless (FEANTSA www.feantsa.org/en), its collaboration with the United Nations in the preparation of reports on civil rights in Russia, and its participation in various national and international conferences.

-- the successful promotion of the elaboration of a “Law of prevention of homelessness in Saint Petersburg” that regulates the attention to these populations at the legislative level.
+- Promoting the elaboration of a “Law of prevention of homelessness in Saint Petersburg” that regulates care to these populations at the legislative level.

-In addition, the organization has two ambitious projects underway that seek to reintegrate these people into society:
+In addition, the organization has two ambitious projects that seek to reintegrate its beneficiaries into society:

-Currently, between 500 and 600 people receive assistance from one or more of Nochlezhka’s programs every day (2018 Report).
+Currently, between 500 and 600 people receive assistance from one or more of Nochlezhka’s programs every day (see here).

 Nochlezhka’s financial sustainability is the result of a complex funding and contribution program that includes: